Kaffir Boy: Plot summary

 At his mother's insistence, Mathabane starts school and learns to love it, rising to the top of his class in spite of frequent punishments due to his family's late payments for school fees and inability to afford school supplies.
 He graduates from primary school with a scholarship that will pay for his secondary education.

 Mathabane's grandmother becomes a gardener for a liberal white English family, the Smiths, who give Mathabane second hand comic books, novels and tennis equipment.
 His English improves greatly through reading these materials, and he begins to play tennis frequently.
-Mathabane eventually befriends a coloured tennis coach who trains him.
+Mathabane is eventually befriended by a coloured tennis coach who trains him.

 Mathabane joins the high school tennis team and begins to play in tournaments, unofficially sponsored by Wilfred Horn, owner of the Tennis Ranch.
 It is technically illegal for Mark to play there, but the law is ignored and he becomes more comfortable with whites who frequent the Tennis Ranch.
 Eventually renowned tennis player Stan Smith takes Mathabane under his wing when the two meet at a tournament.
 Stan pays for Mathabane to compete in tournaments and talks to his coach at the University of Southern California about Mathabane attending college in the United States.
 The coach writes to colleges on his behalf, and Mathabane earns a tennis scholarship to Limestone College and leaves for the U.S. in 1978.